 When you don’t know what to make for breakfast, brunch, lunch or dinner, Eggs in Purgatory with Italian Sausage, a twist on the southern Italian classic is the perfect solution!
-Eggs are gently poached in a lively tomato sauce with Italian sausage and vegetables for an easy meal you’ll put on repeat!
+Eggs are gently poached in a spicy tomato sauce with Italian sausage and vegetables for an easy meal ready in about an hour that you’ll put on repeat!

 Why This Recipe Is a Keeper:

 Eggs in Purgatory with Italian Sausage is a dish you want in your recipe repertoire for a satisfying, comforting meal any time of day!

 This version is inspired by one I enjoyed at a Boulder, Colorado restaurant not long ago.
 I had to recreate it because I savored every bite and almost licked the skillet it came in!

 Eggs with runny yolks are nestled in a fiery tomato sauce with spicy Italian sausage, onions, peppers and fennel then gently poached.
 A good Parmesan cheese is a must along with some toasted crusty bread to dip in the eggs and soak up the spicy, flavorful sauce!

 Best of all, this twist on the classic southern Italian recipe cooks up in one skillet!

 How to make Eggs in Purgatory with Italian Sausage: